peter-kish/gloot/README.md

 ## How to use

-* Create an inventory node in your scene and set its capacity property if needed (required for `InventoryLimited` and `InventoryGrid`).
+* Create an inventory node in your scene and set its capacity if needed (required for `InventoryLimited` and `InventoryGrid`).
-* (*Optional*) Create an `ItemDefinitions` resource that will hold all the item prototypes used by the inventory.
+* Create an `ItemDefinitions` resource that will hold all the item prototypes used by the inventory.
 The resource has a single property `json_data` that holds all item prototype information in JSON format.
-* Adding items to the inventory can be done in two ways:
-    * Creating items as child nodes of the inventory node.
-    * Using the `contents` property in the inspector.
-Simply list all the IDs (defined in the previously created `ItemDefinitions` resource) of items that you want to be added to the inventory.
+* To add items to the inventory set its 'contents' property.
+List the prototype IDs of the items that you want added to the inventory.
     **NOTE**: In both cases pay attention to the inventory capacity to avoid assertions when the scene is loaded.
 * (*Optional*) Create item slots that will hold various items (for example the currently equipped weapon or armor).
-* Call `add_item()`, `remove_item()` or `transfer_item()` from your scripts to move items around multiple inventory nodes.
+* Call `add_item()`, `remove_item()`, `transfer_item()` etc. from your scripts to move items around multiple inventory nodes.
 Refer to the class diagrams for more details about the available properties, methods and signals for each class.

 ## Class Diagrams